 As a pedestrian, use the sidewalks when possible.
 Pedestrians must also learn to avoid walking in the same direction as traffic.

 As a road user in Massachusetts, there are many things you can do to reduce pedestrian fatalities through traffic crashes.
 However, it’s always a collective effort, and no matter how you try, someone else may cause your pedestrian accident injuries.
 From drunk driving to speeding, distracted driving, etc., negligent road users can cause your accident in many ways.
 In such cases, you can get relief and ensure that they pay for your hurt with an accident attorney’s help.

-Our personal injury lawyers at Kelly & Associates Injury Lawyers have vast experience in pedestrian accidents.
+Our personal injury lawyers at Michael Kelly Injury Lawyers have vast experience in pedestrian accidents.
 We know the best ways to hold the liable party and their insurance companies responsible for your injuries.
 We’ll ensure that you get the best settlement amounts in a short time frame.
 Schedule a free consultation with us immediately.